Every rumored difference between the iPhone 13, Mini, Pro and Pro Max

 Each of the iPhone 13 models are rumored to have a smaller notch than previous iPhones, according to Kuo.
 Apple has included a notched display on each of its smartphones since the 2017 iPhone X, as a place for the phone's selfie camera.
 Some components of the design, however, will likely differ for each iPhone 13 model.

 The iPhone 13 Pro and Pro Max could be thicker and have larger camera bumps than its predecessors.
-According to a May render from MacRumor, the thicker camera bump could accommodate possible camera upgrades for Apple's higher-end models.
+MacRumors allegedly saw schematics of the iPhone 13 with a thicker camera bump which could accommodate possible camera upgrades for Apple's higher-end models.
+The rumor site even made a rendering showing what a possible iPhone 13 would look like with such a camera bump.

 Read more: Stylish color options and new design rumored to come to the iPhone 13